yuribodo/spendify/README.md

 - ✅ Expenses cannot have negative values
 - ✅ Expenses cannot be created without a category
 - ✅ Categories in use cannot be deleted
-- 🔄 Financial records older than 6 months cannot be edited or deleted (in development)
+- ✅ Financial records older than 6 months cannot be edited or deleted
-- 🔄 Notification when monthly expenses exceed 80% of income (in development)
+- ✅ Notification when monthly expenses exceed 80% of income
-- 🔄 Calculation and display of remaining monthly budget (in development)
+- ✅ Calculation and display of remaining monthly budget

 ## 🛠️ Technologies Used